Iadvd/Pico8-MultipleChoiceEngine/README.md

 IMPORTANT!
 You need to know the basics about Pico-8 before using this engine.
 Starting from zero will be hard.

-Please review this great link for aplenty of Pico-8 resources and manuals:
+Please check out this great link for plenty of Pico-8 resources and manuals:

 https://github.com/pico-8/awesome-PICO-8